antrea-io/antrea/docs/external-node.md

    1. From Source

-      Build `antrea-ubuntu` Docker image in the root of the Antrea code tree.
+      Build `antrea-agent-ubuntu` Docker image in the root of the Antrea code tree.

       ```bash
-      make
+      make build-agent-ubuntu
       ```

-      Note: The image repository name should be `antrea/antrea-ubuntu` and tag should be `latest`.
+      Note: The image repository name should be `antrea/antrea-agent-ubuntu` and tag should be `latest`.

-      Copy the `antrea/antrea-ubuntu:latest` image to the target VM.
+      Copy the `antrea/antrea-agent-ubuntu:latest` image to the target VM.
 Please follow the below steps.

       ```bash
       # Save it in a tar file
-      docker save -o <tar file path in source host machine> antrea/antrea-ubuntu:latest
+      docker save -o <tar file path in source host machine> antrea/antrea-agent-ubuntu:latest

       # Copy this tar file to the target VM.
       # Then load that image on the target VM.